Yuexiu, Guangzhou

-Yuexiu District is one of 11 urban districts and the seat of the prefecture-level city of Guangzhou, the capital of Guangdong Province, China, located west of the Tianhe District and east of the Liwan District.
-It is the commercial, political and cultural centre of Guangdong and noted for its high-quality education.
+Yuexiu District (越秀区) is one of 11 urban districts and the seat of the prefecture-level city of Guangzhou, the capital of Guangdong Province, China, located west of the Tianhe District and east of the Liwan District.
+It is the commercial, political and cultural centre of Guangdong.
 The area has served as a regional administrative center for nearly 2,000 years, and assumed its current boundaries in September 2005.
 The Guangdong provincial government and the Guangzhou city government are both located in the Yuexiu District.
 Yuexiu District has 18 subdistricts under its jurisdiction.
 The total area is 33.8 km2.
 According to the 2020 Chinese Census, the permanent population of Yuexiu District was 1,038,643.

 Toponymy

 The name Yuexiu comes from Yuexiu Hill.

 History

 However, according to archaeological discoveries, it has been confirmed that there were inhabitants settled in Guangzhou region at least three to four thousand years ago.
 The area of present-day Yuexiu District was once the capital of the Nanyue Kingdom.
 Thirty-three years after the incorporation of Lingnan into the Qin Empire, Qin Shi Huang forced most of the Yue tribes out of Guangzhou and assimilated the rest.
 In 111 BCE, the area was reorganized as Panyu County, within the Nanhai Commandery.
 The area of present-day Yuexiu District served as the capital of both.

 The area would serve as the seat of government for numerous successive administrative divisions, including Lingnan Circuit and Xingwang Fu (兴王府).
 It would continue to form part of Panyu County until 1921, when the it merged with Nanhai County to create Yuexiu District, and placed under the jurisdiction of the city of Guangzhou.